Parhampl/Linear_Regression_Project/README.md

 ## RegressionModel (Gradient Descent)

-The `RegressionModel.m` script uses gradient descent to compute weights and biases iteratively.
+The `Codes/RegressionModel.m` script uses gradient descent to compute weights and biases iteratively.
 The fitted line for the entire dataset is shown below:

 ![Regression Fit](Images/RegressionModel/Linear_Regression_Fit.png)